 How do you choose a payment processor for your nonprofit?

 Whether you’re a nonprofit professional with decades of experience or thinking about starting your own organization, you know how crucial donations are for fueling a nonprofit’s ability to deliver on its mission.
 One of the most recent trends we’re seeing in the fundraising world is digital-first fundraising.
-In this approach, nonprofits launch campaigns exclusively online, rather than using digital tools as a secondary source of revenue.
+In this approach, nonprofits launch campaigns exclusively online through a payment processor, rather than using digital tools as a secondary source of revenue.

 Not only were online campaigns convenient and necessary during the brunt of the pandemic, but they were also incredibly lucrative.
 According to Double the Donation’s roundup of fundraising statistics, online giving has grown by 12.1% over the past year.
 Given how convenient it is to donate and purchase merchandise online, it’s safe to say that online transacting isn’t going anywhere anytime soon.

 Creating an easy online giving experience requires nonprofits to invest in and effectively leverage a number of tools.
 But the tool that is of paramount importance is a payment processor, a backend tool that safely and securely facilitates online payments and donations between donors and nonprofits.

 - A donor uses their credit or debit card to make a payment on your nonprofit’s website.